vadymfrlv/vadymfrlv/README.md

 **Hey there 👋🏻 <br>I'm Vadym.
-It's a pleasure to meet you!<br><br>👨🏻‍💻 I'm a junior frontend developer and my passion is to build slick and well optimised websites and web apps.
-I’m very much into learning to work with new technologies, always improving myself to stay on top of my field. 📈<br><br>⚡️ Besides code, hiking, running, music, cooking, and skin care are my happy places. 🌿**
+It's a pleasure to meet you!<br><br> I'm a junior frontend developer and my passion is to build slick and well optimised websites and web apps.
+I’m very much into learning to work with new technologies, always improving myself to stay on top of my field 👨🏻‍💻 <br><br> Besides code, hiking, running, music, cooking, and skin care are my happy places 🌿**

 ---